 Students are eligible to complete the Qualifying Exam (QE) once all required coursework and prequalifying milestones are completed.
 The QE is meant an opportunity to 1) situate yourself among the relevant literatures; 2) practice discussing the "landscape" of relevant literatures (content, methodology, policy, etc.) in depth-their histories, the major camps or perspectives within them, the main audiences and authors in each subfield, and so forth; and, 3) to practice taking on the specific perspectives within those subfields-that is, to learn to think and speak "with and through" the literature.
-A Qualifying Exam (QE) committee in the BSE has four people, selected in consultation with the faculty advisor.
+A Qualifying Exam (QE) committee consists of four UC Berkeley Senate faculty selected in consultation with the faculty advisor.
 (See eligibility criteria.)

 - The chair of the QE is not your advisor or dissertation chair; rather, the person who is interested in the work and is to help keep things on track -e.g., orchestrating the examiners' time for questions, keeping the focus on you in the exam.
-You should be in close communication with the Chair in advance of the exam to discuss the structure and facilitation of the exam. - The QE assesses growing expertise in at least three areas (methodology is often one).
+You should be in close communication with the Chair in advance of the exam to discuss the structure and facilitation of the exam.
+The chair of the QE must be a member of the Berkeley School of Education faculty. - The QE assesses growing expertise in at least three areas (methodology is often one).
 Each of the three members of the committee are examiners, one per area of expertise (this should be communicated and agreed upon in advance).
 What you read for each area of expertise is established ahead of time with your examiner.
 Questions are created per area, and the process around question generation should be discussed with your advisor.